Jawbone/JBChartView/README.md

 #### JBLineChartView

-Similiarily, to initialze a JBLineChartView, you only need a few lines of code:
+Similiarily, to initialize a JBLineChartView, you only need a few lines of code:

 	JBLineChartView *lineChartView = [[JBLineChartView alloc] init];
     lineChartView.delegate = self;